Relocating with your kitty: How to reduce your cat’s stress

 Even small alterations to their daily routine can cause protest and behavioural changes.

 This is why having to move their cats often causes cat owners to worry: Will kitty be alright?
-The good news is: Yes!
-It might take some time and effort, but with the following tips, cats will settle into their new homes very well!
+Can she be intimidated by the new surroundings and run away?
+The good news is: Your kitty will be just fine in your new home!
+It might take some time and effort, but with the following tips, your feline will settle into her new home very well!

 Experts recommend to slowly introduce your cat to its new home one room at a time.
 Start out with a room that your cat will also have access to in the future and make it kitty-ready beforehand.
 How to proceed when you arrive at your new home with kitty: